robertpuccinelli/robertpuccinelli.github.io/_posts/2019-01-21-updating-jeep-head-unit.markdown

 The installation of the ZIPs was a bit unfamiliar to me when I started, so I'll explain it in a bit more detail.
 In your terminal, change directories until you're where your ZIP files are located.
 These ZIP files are outlined in the first two paragraphs of this section.

 To transfer the files, run the following command for each ZIP:
-> adb push {insert-filename-here}.zip /sdcard/TWRP
+> adb push {insert-filename-here}.zip /sdcard/

-Now, all of the files should be located on the tablet in the /sdcard/TWRP/ directory.
+Now, all of the files should be located on the tablet in the /sdcard/ directory.
 On the tablet, select the Install Package button and navigate to the directory.
 Starting with the two ZIPs from Timur's kernel, select the file and install one at a time.
 These ZIPs failed the checksum of the installation when I tried, so unchecking that option before installing seems to work.
 After Timur's ZIPs, repeat with SuperSU.

 Afterwards, in order to allow the Nexus to boot automatically when powered (say the battery dies after sitting in an idle vehicle for a few months), run the following command:
 > fastboot oem off-mode-charge 0

-This can be done at anytime as long as the Nexus is in Recovery Mode.
+This can be done at anytime as long as the Nexus is in the fastboot menu.

 ### Post installation